Sony Dream Machine: History

+By the late 1960s, Sony began to export these machines and soon they become an international hit.
+It was a popular choice of holiday gift by early 1970s worldwide.
+It was one of the first widely adopted home digital appliances.
+By the mid-1980s many rival products existed, although the Dream Machine line was considered premium due to its stylish design, high quality components, simplicity, ease of use, and good sound quality for its radio.
+Many original working examples survive to this day with minimal maintenance.

-In the mid 1960's, Sony introduced the first Dream Machine.
-Many of these older models are not well known because of poor record keeping.
-By the early 70's, Sony was selling thousands of it, every holiday season.
-It was one of the first widely adopted digital appliances in the home.
-By the mid 1980's, there were plenty of other options for digital clocks, although the Dream Machine still remained a popular option.
-For a short time in the late 2000's, the radio clock market experienced a boom, because of several new ones including iPod / iPhone 30 pin docks and CD players.
-By the early 2010's, Sony stopped manufacturing new clocks under the "Dream Machine" name.
+For a short time in the late 2000s, the radio clock market experienced a resurgence, because of several new models including iPod / iPhone 30 pin docks and CD players.
+By the early 2010s, Sony stopped manufacturing new clocks under the "Dream Machine" name.
 At the time of discontinuation, the name was used for over forty years.